 - Rostering – employers have greater capacity to record agreed roster changes digitally, including via text message or email.
 See clauses 10.4 (d) and 21.7 (b).

-- Non-contact time for educational leaders – Educational Leaders with programming responsibilities now get 2 hours of non-contact time per week, on top of the 2 hours of non-contact time already in the award for employees preparing, implementing or evaluating developmental programs.
+- Non-contact time for educational leaders – Educational leaders with programming responsibilities now get 2 hours of non-contact time per week, on top of the 2 hours of non-contact time already in the award for employees preparing, implementing or evaluating developmental programs.
 See clause 21.5(a) and 21.5(b).
-There is currently an application before the Fair Work Commission seeking to add non-contact time for educational leaders to the Educational Services (Teachers) award.

 - Providing hats and sunscreen – as part of providing protective equipment, employers need to supply or reimburse staff for hats and sunscreen lotion.
 The reimbursement is limited to reasonable costs incurred by the employee.
 See clause 15.2(c).